isaacvando/rtl/README.md

 A template language for Roc with compile time validation and tag unions.
 RTL can be used with HTML or any other textual content type.

-> [!WARNING]
-> Right now RTL uses basic-cli 0.12.0 which is in prerelease.
-If you can't build RTL locally, it might be because the URL changed and we haven't yet updated it here.

 First write a template like `hello.rtl`:

 ```html